-- A. Textbook and Other Materials: There are no texts required for this course.
-Students are encouraged to use the handouts from previous ARTV courses as resource materials. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+A. Textbook and Other Materials: There is no textbook for this course.
+Learning materials will be in the form of handouts or printouts on the internet.
+The instructor reserves the right to require additional materials from time to time.

+B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.